mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ![Monitoring Initial State](/assets/images/Monitoring_Initial_State.png)

-If you have followed the installation in structions, you should have the Simulator UI open in a browser tab.
+If you have followed the installation instructions, you should have the Simulator UI open in a browser tab.
 Go to the **Outbound Send** tab on the left.

 Press **Send Transfer** button to send a request from the Simulator UI to the Self Testing Toolkit.

 ![Send Transfer](/assets/images/Send_Transfer.png)

-If the request was send successfully from the Simulator UI.
+If the request is send successfully from the Simulator UI.

 ![Simulator response](/assets/images/Simulator_Response.png)

 Go back to the Monitoring tab on the Self Testing Toolset.
-You will notice the three processes assosiated with this request in acending order.
+You will notice the three requests associated with a transfer in an order such that most recent request first.

 - GET /parties/{Type}/{ID}
 - POST /quotes